 Job Market Paper

 Digital platforms are increasingly relying on algorithms to personalize pay for gig workers.
-This paper presents the first empirical evidence of algorithmic wage discrimination in the labor market and quantifies its causal impact on worker welfare.
-Using novel data on Uber drivers and a staggered difference-in-differences research design, I find that algorithmic wage setting significantly decreases drivers' average earnings per trip.
-The impact varies systematically with drivers' rejection rates; the decline is larger for drivers with lower rejection rates.
-These results are consistent with Uber learning about drivers' reservation wages from their engagement history (acceptance and rejection decisions) on the platform and using this information to tailor wage offers.Working Papers
+This paper provides the first empirical evidence of algorithmic wage discrimination in the labor market using novel data on Uber drivers.
+Exploiting Uber’s transition to algorithmic wage setting in 2022, I employ a staggered difference-in-differences research design to estimate its causal impact on labor market outcomes.
+Algorithmic wage setting significantly increases personalization in pay and decreases drivers’ average earnings per trip.
+This occurs alongside reductions in passenger fare and drivers’ wait time between trips.
+The decline in earnings is systematically larger for drivers with lower rejection rates.
+These heterogeneous effects are consistent with Uber’s algorithm learning about drivers’ reservation wages from their engagement histories—specifically, their acceptance and rejection decisions—and using this information to tailor wage offers.Working Papers

 “Dynamics of Market Power in Monetary Economies”